 Crossing Potential Flood risk XC187 - Fantstown There is unlikely to be an increase in flood risk to or from the proposed Project during the construction phase.
 XC201 - Thomastown There I s unlikely to be an increase in flood risk to or from the proposed Project during the construction phase; any construction works close to the existing drain will ensure this remains free flowing and clear of blockage at all times.
 The proposed Project will not intrude on any existing watercourse and will not create a significant obstruction to flow within the floodplain network.
 XC209 - Ballyhay There is unlikely to be an increase in flood risk to or from the proposed Project during the construction phase.
-XC211 - Newtown & XC212 - Ballycoskery The location of the Green Route Option could be proximate to a Flood Zone meaning there is a potential impact on existing water levels in a flood event.
+XC211 - Newtown & XC212 - Ballycoskery The location of the proposed works could be proximate to Flood Zone meaning there is a potential impact on existing water levels in a flood event.
 However, at this stage it appears any impact would be negligible as there are no works proposed within Flood Zone A or B, and no mitigation measures are envisaged.
-The Blue Route Option is within an area of pluvial flood risk as identified in the PFRA.
-The increase in permeable area proposed has the potential to increase surface water run off which may increase the risk of flooding to connecting roads.

-Crossing Potential Flood risk XC215 - Shinanagh The proposed works could be within or proximate to an area of pluvial flood risk as identified by the PFRA mapping.
+XC215 - Shinanagh The proposed works could be within or proximate to an area of pluvial flood risk as identified by the PFRA mapping.
 The construction within a greenfield site and likely increase in impermeable area have the potential to result in increased surface runoff and an associated increase in fluvial flooding downstream.
 However, given the size of the floodplain and relatively low contribution to fluvial flows at this location, it is likely that any impact on fluvial flood risk elsewhere will be negligible.
 A localised increase in pluvial flooding is a greater concern.

-XC219 - Buttevant The location of the proposed works could be within Flood Zone A mean there is a potential impact on existing water levels in a flood event.
+Crossing Potential Flood risk XC219 - Buttevant The location of the proposed works could be within Flood Zone A mean there is a potential impact on existing water levels in a flood event.
 Upstream and downstream receptors include a few properties, the R522 itself, local roads, and agricultural land.
 The nature of the works and the potential impact will require a Justification test supported by a Stage 3 Flood Risk Assessment.
 Mitigation measures will likely be required and are likely to include bridges, culverts or compensatory flood storage.